Starting Your Own Digital Skills Training Program

 Initial learner intake.

-During this first stage, navigators collect contact information and details about the learner’s goals.
+During this first stage, trainers collect contact information and details about the learner’s goals.
 They’ll begin collecting all the relevant information to serve the learner going forward.

 - When and how might this take place?